DeathCamel58/denon-reverse-engineering/Writerside/topics/Engine-OS.md

 # Engine OS

-[Engine OS](https://enginedj.com/software/enginedj-os) is InMusic's DJ operating system.
+[Engine OS](https://enginedj.com/software/enginedj-os) is inMusic's DJ operating system.
 This is mainly just a [buildroot](Buildroot.md) OS, with some additional custom software.

 ## Custom Applications